mattlianje/etl4s/docs/philosophy.md

 ## Discipline Upon Assignment

-**etl4s** espouses the idea that is is highly beneficial to banish the assignment (`=`) operator when stitching together programs of dataflow.
+**etl4s** espouses the idea that is is beneficial to banish the assignment (`=`) operator at the key "wiring" stage of dataflow programs.

-This is born from the fact that raw composition has limitations and monadic stacks don't impose a total discipline over the assingment operator and creating new bindings.
+Wiring via raw composition (`g andThen f` style) has limitations: chiefly, config and DI type-slots clutter call-sites and run orthogonal to dataflow) and wiring via monadic stacks don't impose a total discipline over the assingment operator and creating new bindings.

 Say we have